-- Showcase considered schemes that will not just mitigate impact but also improve and enhance our natural environment identifying opportunities to secure positive outcomes for peatlands, forestry and biodiversity. - Embrace bespoke management plans which incorporate industry-wide advances in thinking as well as site-specific knowledge to ensure the optimum outcome. - Actively engage with relevant authorities, agencies and government to ensure effective collaboration as we work together to support our net zero and nature ambitions1.
+- Showcase considered schemes that will not just mitigate impact but also improve and enhance our natural environment identifying opportunities to secure positive outcomes for peatlands, forestry and biodiversity. - Embrace bespoke management plans which incorporate industry-wide advances in thinking as well as site-specific knowledge to ensure the optimum outcome. - Actively engage with relevant authorities, agencies and government to ensure effective collaboration as we work together to support our net zero and nature ambitions.

 There is also an expectation that communities across Scotland will feel the benefits of a just transition to net zero and that all onshore wind developments in Scotland will support national and local supply chains.
-Ambitions for delivering on this are set out in the Sector Deal.